Kiriko (Overwatch)

-Kiriko Kamori (家守 霧子, Kamori Kiriko) is a fictional playable character in the Overwatch media franchise.
+Kiriko Kamori (家守 霧子, Kamori Kiriko) is a fictional character in the Overwatch media franchise.
 Her first appearance was in Overwatch 2, a 2022 first-person shooter developed by Blizzard Entertainment.
 Kiriko's character design and gameplay mechanics draw from the imagery found in Japanese folklore and Shinto folk religion.
 In the game's lore, her mother trained her to be a ninja, while her grandmother taught her about spirituality and her ancestry.
 Combining her two matriarchal influences, Kiriko carries the power of a kitsune, which she uses to protect her native Kanezaka, a fictional Japanese city.

 She was the first playable Overwatch character announced following the end of Overwatch 2's beta testing period, as well as the first character made available through a battle pass unlock.
-Blizzard's decision to make Kiriko, and all future playable heroes, locked behind a battle pass system was met with backlash and criticism from the game's player base.
+Blizzard's decision to make Kiriko and all future playable heroes locked behind a battle pass system was met with backlash and criticism from the game's player base; in April 2024, the decision was reversed, making all heroes, including Kiriko and everyone released after her, become available for free.

 Development and design

 In December 2020, Blizzard announced Kanezaka, a fictional Japanese city, would be added to the original Overwatch game as a Deathmatch map.
 The following month, Blizzard published fictional correspondence written by Asa Yamagami, a woman from Kanezaka.
 Directed toward her kidnapped husband Toshiro, Asa's letter details how the Hashimoto Clan are negatively influencing Kanezaka.
 The letter also mentions the Yamagamis' daughter receiving blades as a gift from Toshiro, which led some players to speculate that their daughter would be added as a playable character.

-During the Microsoft & Bethesda showcase in June 2022, Blizzard presented a release date trailer for Overwatch 2.
+During the Microsoft and Bethesda showcase in June 2022, Blizzard presented a release date trailer for Overwatch 2.
 A fox-themed hero was teased during the trailer.
-The second beta period of Overwatch 2 ended with a cryptic message that when decoded, translated to "What does the fox say?"
+The second beta period of Overwatch 2 ended with a cryptic message that, when decoded, translated to "What does the fox say?"
 Rumors of a "fox girl" character named "Kimiko" began to spread online.
 They would permeate through September, leading Overwatch commercial leader Jon Spector to dismiss the rumors, calling them fake.
 Shortly after, a YouTube video of an unfinished cinematic featuring the character was leaked.
 In the leaked short, a gang appears at Kiriko's home with a title card labeled "Hashimoto".
 Ultimately, Blizzard officially announced Kiriko as a playable hero character at the Tokyo Games Show on September 15.
 At the event, Blizzard showcased a trailer highlighting Kiriko's gameplay mechanics.
+The sounds of SaveAFox Rescue founder Mikayla Raines' foxes were used when designing Kiriko; Overwatch 2 players later paid tribute to Raines following her death in June 2025.